 - Consult the Teacher Checklist (page 6) to ensure the classroom and student materials are prepared. - Have student booklets ready to distribute.
 Put aside booklets of students who are absent or not participating (do not use for anyone else). - Use a non-personalized booklet for any student who does not have a personalized booklet.
-Write the student ID, full name and date of birth on the cover. - Make sure students have a book or other quiet activity to complete if they finish early. - Make sure the following required materials are available for each student: - sharpened pencils and erasers for each student - base-ten blocks (6 flats, 12 rods, 20 small cubes) as well as other regularly used mathematics manipulatives for each student - Make sure students are quietly seated. - Calculators are not permitted. - No scrap paper is to be used.
+Write the student ID, full name and date of birth on the cover. - Make sure students have a book or other quiet activity to complete if they finish early. - Make sure the following required materials are available for each student: - sharpened pencils and erasers for each student - a ruler and regularly used mathematics manipulatives (e.g., base-ten materials, pattern blocks, 3D solids) - Make sure students are quietly seated. - Calculators are not permitted. - No scrap paper is to be used.
 All work must be done in the student assessment booklets. - Follow the scripts and instructions in this section to ensure a consistent administration for all students.